 - 2 cups all-purpose flour

-**If using salted butter then add 1/4 teaspoon salt if using unsalted butter than add 3/4 teaspoon salt.
+*If using unsalted butter then add ¾ teaspoon of salt.

 HAM & CHEESE ROLL UPS